 Gallery photos taken by Richard Max Tremblay, and are installation views of No Work, Nor Device, Nor Knowledge, Nor Wisdom, Koffler Gallery, Toronto, 2017.

-In February myself and the other members of the Imagining Possibilities team took a trip to Koffler Gallery to experience an exhibition titled No Work, Nor Device Nor Knowledge, Nor Wisdom by Leopold Plotek.
-The paintings I saw gave me inspiration and different ideas about expressing emotions.
-Not only was I inspired to express these emotions through my own paintings, but also through the manipulation of fabrics and story making.
+In February, fellow members of the Imagining Possibilities team and I took a trip to Koffler Gallery and experienced an exhibition titled No Work, Nor Device Nor Knowledge, Nor Wisdom by Leopold Plotek.
+There, I saw paintings that gave me inspiration and different ideas about expressing emotions.
+These paintings inspired to express my emotions through my own paintings as well as through the manipulation of fabrics and story making.

-On the day that we visited Koffler Gallery, the Imagining Possibilities Leadership Team was taken on a tour of the exhibition in a respectful way and Leopold’s artistic intentions were explained in depth by a gallery docent and I know the whole team, including myself, really appreciated it.
+On the day that we visited Koffler Gallery, the Imagining Possibilities Leadership Team was taken on a tour of the exhibition in a respectful way.
+During the tour, Leopold’s artistic intentions were explained in depth by a gallery docent.
+It was something that I know the whole team, including myself, was appreciative of.

-As a team, we used that experience to create an interactive performance event which we spent many hours preparing and proved to be a very creative, and lively undertaking.
-Coming to the Edge was a performance which took people out of their comfort zones, as they participated alongside our team to create stories.
-I enjoyed taking part in creating and performing in that show, and I now see myself becoming a better performer.
+Afterwards, as a team, we used that experience to create an interactive performance event.
+We spent many hours preparing the performance and it proved to be a very creative and lively undertaking.
+Come to the Edge was a performance that took people out of their comfort zones, as they participated alongside our team to create stories.
+I greatly enjoyed taking part in creating and performing in that show.
+Now, I also see myself becoming a better performer.
 I hope this can help me when I present some of my own personal stories in the future.

 Written by Joe Jessop.
 Jessop was part of the original explorations from the original 2011 project and rejoined the group in 2016 as we prepared to create the Come to the Edge performance.